IntrepidExplorer/wtfismycharacter-pf2e/README.md

 ## WTF Is My Character

 This is a spin from the WTFEngine, which I originally discovered through the https://whothefuckismydndcharacter.com/ page.
 Since I play mostly Pathfinder, I figured it was worth spinning up a version for the Paizo properties.
-Starfinder should be coming down the line!

 The details around the WTFEngine can be found here: https://github.com/soulwire/WTFEngine